keajs/kea-docs/blog/2021-05-14-data-first-frontend-revolution.md

 I think this is a clear step backwards for maintainability.

 :::note Wild speculation
 This is pure speculation, but I think this is why Suspense is still considered [experimental](https://reactjs.org/docs/concurrent-mode-suspense.html) in 2021, despite having been in development for [over 3 years](https://reactjs.org/blog/2018/11/27/react-16-roadmap.html).
-It's just not that easy to merge the data and view layers in a way that makes everyone happy.
+It's just not that easy to blend the data and view layers in a way that makes everyone happy.
 Hence things keep being pushed til "when it's done".
 :::

 ### Put your data first